 As we struggle to keep up in a knowledge economy that never sleeps, we grasp at anything that will help us work faster, push harder, and be more creative.
 We arm ourselves with life hacks, to-do lists, and an inbox-zero mentality.
 There’s just one problem: most of these solutions are making things worse.
 Creativity is not something you can produce on an assembly line and this endless hustle is ruining our mental and physical health, while subtracting from our creative performance.
 But we can’t seem to stop ourselves.
 Why do we act against our creative best interests?

-Join HERdacity and NY Times Best-Selling Author and Digital Anthropologist, Rahaf Harfoush as shares her observations on technology, innovation, and the cost of having it all in her new book, Hustle & Float.
+HERdacity and NY Times Best-Selling Author and Digital Anthropologist, Rahaf Harfoush came together to discuss Harfoush’s observations on technology, innovation, and the cost of having it all in her new book, Hustle & Float.

 Founder, Red Thread

 Rahaf Harfoush is a Strategist, Digital Anthropologist, and Best-Selling Author who focuses on the intersections between emerging technology, innovation, and digital culture.
 She is the Executive Director of the Red Thread Institute of Digital Culture and teaches “Innovation & Emerging Business Models” at Sciences Politique’s Masters of Economics and Finance program in Paris.
 Her third book, entitled “Hustle & Float: Reclaim Your Creativity and Thrive in a World Obsessed with Work,” will be released in early 2019.